ludolpif/llss/README.md

 ## How to use it
 You barely can't yet.
 - This software will never be production-ready while I am the (sole) developer.
 Jump in !
-- No releases it at all.
+- No releases exists at all.
 I want to do it early mostly for mod developers first
 - I want to find, reserve then change to a better project name if I feel it can really reach users one day

 ## How to write it, mod it